 After your child’s treatment at University Pediatric Dentistry, our pediatric dentists and team will provide detailed instructions on post-treatment care.
 Please follow these instructions as closely as possible to ensure the best results of your child’s treatment.
-If you have questions about our post-treatment instructions or would like to make a follow-up appointment with Dr. Danielle Funny and Dr. Sonya Maynor at our dental office in Charlotte, North Carolina, please call us today at 704-688-1664.
+If you have questions about our post-treatment instructions or would like to make a follow-up appointment with Dr. M. Danielle Funny and Dr. Sonya Maynor at our dental office in Charlotte, North Carolina, please call us today at 704-688-1664.

 Stainless Steel Crowns